organisciak/dissertation/document/3_typology.md

 &
 &
 Extrinsic/Intrinsic \\

-\midrule Centrality &
-How central is the crowdsourcing to the overall project? & Core / Peripheral \autocite{organisciak_incidental_2013} \\
-\midrule Beneficiary &
+\midrule Type of Crowd &
-Who benefits?
-What is their relationship to contributors? & Autonomous / sponsored \autocite{zwass_cocreation_2010} \\
+What are the dimensions of the crowd and how they are expected to perform? & Unskilled, locally trained, specialized \\
 &
 &
-Crowd / individual \\
-\midrule Aggregation &
-How are diverse contributions reconciled into a common product? & Selective /Integrative \autocite{geiger_managing_2011, schenk_crowdsourcing_2009} \\
-&
-&
-Summative / Iterative / Averaged \\
+heterogeneous / diverse \\

 \midrule

-Type of Work &
+Type of Contribution &
 What is the nature of the work? &
 Human computation / Creative \\
 &